Kuadrant/architecture/rfcs/0008-distributed-dns.md

 - Apply the results of the prune to the DNS Provider
 - re-queue for validation

-Only once these actions have all resolved should the finalizer be removed, and the kuadrantRecord allowed to be deleted.
+Only once these actions have all resolved should the finalizer be removed, and the DNSRecord allowed to be deleted.

 Should a deleted DNS Record be recreated, or a deleted DNS Policy be restored, all of the deleted records will be restored by the DNS Operator, at that point.

 #### Aggregating Status

-When the DNS Operator performs actions based on the state of a kuadrantRecord, it should update the kuadrantRecord status with results of these actions, similar to how it is currently implemented.
+When the DNS Operator performs actions based on the state of a DNSRecord, it should update the DNSRecord status with results of these actions, similar to how it is currently implemented.

 When the Kuadrant operator sees these statuses on the DNSRecord related to a DNS Policy, it should aggregate them into a consolidated status on the DNS Policy status.

 It will be possible from this DNS Policy status to determine that all the records for this cluster, related to this DNS Policy, have been accepted by the DNS Provider.
+This will likely fall under the `Accepted` and `Enforced` statuses.

 #### Cloud Provider Rate Limiting